Sunday, September 1, 2024

 So, then, does freedom of religion remain a “good thing”?
 Well, as a legal matter, yes, of course.
 Absolutely.
 In the U.S., the land of the free and the home of con-men and pyramid schemes, the Constitution guarantees that all citizens have the right to choose any religious affiliation they like.
 My only quibble here is that the very act of making such a choice—among a bunch of equally fantastical and equally unprovable creeds—seems pointless and absurd.
 Why not just choose freedom FROM religion?

 I’ll end my rant by revisiting the tired but occasionally useful metaphor of a baby in bathwater.
 Personally, I am convinced that ALL religions, including both Christian nationalism and liberal Episcopalianism, amount to little more than fantastical bathwater, grown opaque over the centuries, but with absolutely NO BABY soaking within.
 Though these waters are indeed murky, I remain confident that anyone exploring them thoroughly will find, as I did, that there’s nothing alive and nothing of value in the tub.
-Just worthless bilge.
+Just gray soak-water, grown cold.
 No. Baby.
 Nada.

-So please, dear liberal Christians—simply acknowledge the futility of searching for a baby in the swill and, in an act of much-needed housekeeping, toss it ALL out.
-Once you do so—once you free yourself of ALL notions of Christian exceptionalism—you can much more effectively and “in good faith” combat the very real threat of “Christian nationalism.”
+So please, dear liberal Christians—simply acknowledge the futility of searching for a baby in the bilge and, in an act of much-needed housekeeping, toss it ALL out.
+Once you do so—once you free yourself of ALL notions of Christian exceptionalism—I am confident that you will be much better equipped to combat, "in good faith," the very real threat you have correctly recognized in “Christian nationalism.”

 Sunday, February 4, 2024